 5.7.6 In the event, and to the extent, that the Council shall refuse a consent pursuant to rule 5.7.2(a) or shall give such a consent subject to conditions which require the person to whom it is given to cease to be a member and/or a director of an incorporated practice which is a company and/or a member of an incorporated practice which is a limited liability partnerships, the person affected shall immediately cease to be such a member and/or director and/or member of such incorporated practice.

-5.7.7 For the avoidance of doubt, any person against whom a disqualification order under the 1986 Act is made which prohibits that person from being a director of an incorporated practice which is a company or from being a member of an incorporated practice which is a limited liability partnerships shall immediately cease to be such a director or member and shall not seek to apply for the consent of the Council in respect of that particular disqualification pursuant to rule 5.7.2.
+5.7.7 For the avoidance of doubt, any person against whom a disqualification order under the 1986 Act is made which prohibits that person from being a director of an incorporated practice which is a company or from being a member of an incorporated practice which is a limited liability partnership shall immediately cease to be such a director or member and shall not seek to apply for the consent of the Council in respect of that particular disqualification pursuant to rule 5.7.2.

-5.7.8 In rules 5.7.1, 5.7.2 and 5.7.5, references to the term "member" in connection with an incorporated practice shall include reference both to membership of an incorporated practice which is a company and to membership of an incorporated practice which is a limited liability partnerships.

 Recognition

 5.8.1 The Council shall consider every application made to it in terms of rule 5, and, if the Council is satisfied by the applicant(s) that a body corporate has complied in all respects with the requirements of rule 5, the Council shall issue to the applicant(s) a certificate recognising the proposed body corporate as an incorporated practice which certificate shall state:-